Do I have to have an M.A. to apply for a doctoral program?

 Please see the GSAS Application Letters of Recommendation FAQ for more information.

+6) Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores, if applicable.
 Students whose native language is not English or who have not received a B.A. or an M.A. from a university at which English is the language of record must submit Test of English as a Foreign Language (TOEFL) scores.
 It is important that you arrange to take the TOEFL and have official scores sent to GSAS no later than six to eight weeks before the deadline date.
 For example, if your program's deadline is December 18, you should take the TOEFL no later than October 15 so that the results are available for consideration by mid-December.
 Official score reports should be sent to New York University--GSAS, institution code 2596.
 The department code for French is 16.
 TOEFL scores are valid for three years.
 Students may also submit scores from the International English Language Testing System (IELTS).

 7) Transcript.
 An unofficial, electronic copy of your transcript is acceptable for the application process.
 If admitted, you will need to provide an official, hard copy of your transcript before matriculation.